simkimsia/mle-202508-team-awesome-tango/docs/model_choice/LSTM_Model_Justification.md

 ### Variable-Length Sequences

-Engine lifecycles vary significantly (ranging from 156 to 362 cycles based on dataset analysis), requiring models that can handle:
+Engine lifecycles vary significantly in the C-MAPSS dataset.
+According to the dataset documentation:
+- **Shortest engine lifecycle**: 31 cycles (README.md, line 353: "the shortest record in the dataset is 31")
+- **Sample engine lifecycles**: 179, 192, 287 cycles (README.md, lines 247-249, showing maximum cycles for engines 1, 2, 3 respectively)
+- **Range variation**: Engines can operate from as few as 31 cycles to nearly 300 cycles

+This variability requires models that can handle:
 - Different degradation rates across engines
 - Varying operational histories
 - Non-uniform pattern emergence timing